Bharadwajharii/Web-Scrape-live-option-chain-from-NSE/README.md

-A simple program to scrape option data of Nifty,Banknifty or any other stock
+A simple program to scrape option data of Nifty,Banknifty or any other stock live from NSE India Website